Atlanta Scooter Accident Lawyers

 Your Legal Options After a Scooter or Moped Accident

 Getting hit on a scooter or moped is no laughing matter.
 The consequences can be quite serious, even deadly.
 If you have suffered considerable losses in a Georgia scooter or moped accident, please reach out to the experienced Atlanta personal injury attorneys at the Grant Law Office.
 We will fight aggressively for you and ensure you get the compensation you need to make a full recovery.
-Call us toll-free at (866) 249-5513 for assistance.
+Call us at (866) 249-5513 or (404) 995-3955 for assistance.

 Unlike a claims processing mill, we provide each and every client with personalized legal services.
 Throughout every step of the claims process, you will stay informed and aware of the status of your case.
 Additionally, our legal staff will always be available to you, ready to answer any questions or address any concerns that may arise.
 If you want a law firm that prioritizes the client above all else, look no further.